-Inspirations, Preoccupations… Why I do the Things I do
+Inspirations, preoccupations, and why I do the things I do

 What Matters to Me